 For most situations, Auth0 recommends that authentication transactions be handled at the Hosted Login Page.
 Doing so offers the easiest and most secure way to authenticate users.
-It is, however, understood that some scenarios necessitate that the Lock widget or a custom login form be directly embedded in an application.
+However, it is understood that some situations may require that authentication forms be directly embedded in an application.
 Cross-origin authentication provides a way to do this securely.

 What is Cross-Origin Authentication?